Permissible Communications: Waiting Period

 • The issuer's FWP is generally filed; the underwriter's FWP is filed only when distributed broadly.
 A bilateral FWP sent to one institutional investor is not "broadly disseminated" and need not be filed.

 • The FWP framework is not available to ineligible issuers.
-Shell companies, timely-filing failures, and recent-bankruptcy issuers must rely on the red herring and tombstones alone.
+Shell companies, timely-filing failures, and recent-bankruptcy issuers cannot use FWPs, but they can still use oral offers, road shows, the red herring, tombstones, and any research safe harbor for which they otherwise qualify.

 • The recorded IPO road show is a kind of FWP that is exempt from filing if a publicly available version exists.
 Other recorded road shows (non-IPO) follow the standard FWP rules.